Appease/CreateNuGetPackage/README.md

 ```

 #####PreferNuspec
-A Switch representing whether to prefer .nuspec over project files(.csproj,.vbproj..etc.); default is to prefer project files with the same base name as .nuspec files (when they exist).
+A Switch representing whether to prefer .nuspec files over project files(.csproj,.vbproj..etc.); default is to prefer project files with the same base name as .nuspec files (when they exist).
 ```PowerShell
 [Switch]
 [Parameter(